 Build & manage courses

-One of the key benefits of Moodle software is the way it enables you as a system administrator or course creator to build and manage your course content.
+One of the key Moodle features and benefits is the way it enables you as a system administrator or course creator to build and manage course content.

 You may create content yourself using Moodle’s standard course activities, upload SCORM files or acquire ready-made, off-the-shelf content from a provider.